Extroversion Definition: What Does It Mean To Be An Extrovert?

 • Prefer to observe rather than participate

-Can extraversion change over time?
+Can extroversion change over time?

 Extroversion is considered by many to be a personality type of its own, although it may not remain the same over a person's entire lifetime.
 Those who were extroverted as children may find that they become more introverted as an adult, and vice versa.
 As humans, we are all generally changing and growing, often fluctuating on the spectrum of personality types and preferences depending on the situations we encounter.

 Extroverts typically have a more positive outlook on life than other personality types, don't tend to dwell on negative feedback from others, and may appear to be more adaptable to any situation.
+Some other key advantages of extroversion are as follows.

 Because of their outgoing nature, they usually find it easy to make friends and advance quickly in their careers through networking.
 Since many extroverts can make friends easily, they may have a larger support group to rally behind them when going through life’s challenges — and since they may be constantly looking for new stimulation, they may be viewed as innovative forward-thinkers.